sybrew/the-seo-framework/readme.txt

 TODO the correct indentation for comments seems to be 4 per tab (+1 initial)

+TODO add canonical URL predictions to the homepage settings.
+TODO add canonical URL predictions to the pta settings.
+	-> aren't these just simple "noindex" checks??

 TODO LinkedIn Post Inspector recommends the "Author" tag, which is often ambiguously described.
 We could opt-in this feature via the Social Sharing settings, stating that LinkedIn uses it.

 TODO add ignore for Asgaros forums.
 See https://wordpress.org/support/topic/canonical-on-forum/.